Graduate Degree Programs

 Requirements for a PhD Degree in Statistics

 Students are required to have 90 semester hours of course work and research credit.

 - Up to thirty hours from a master’s degree program may be applied toward the 90 hours.

-- The remaining hours include required courses (below) and electives to be approved by the student’s major professor in consultation with the student’s graduate committee, and research credits.
+- The remaining credit hours may include the courses required below, elective courses approved by the student’s major professor in consultation with the student’s graduate committee, and research credits.